Chinese Communist Revolution: Japanese surrender and attempted negotiations

-Manchurian Campaigns, 1946-1948
+Manchurian Campaigns, 1946–1948

-By the time that Nationalist units had been able to arrive in the major cities of Manchuria, Communist forces commanded by Lin Biao were already in firm control of most of the countryside and surrounding areas, including the city of Chinchow.
+By the time that Nationalist units had been able to arrive in the major cities of northeastern China, Communist forces commanded by Lin Biao were already in firm control of most of the countryside and surrounding areas, including the city of Jinzhou.
 On 15 November 1945, the Nationalists began a campaign to roll back these gains.
-Chiang Kai-shek's forces pushed as far as Chinchow by 26 November 1945, meeting with little resistance.
+Chiang Kai-shek's forces pushed as far as Jinzhou by 26 November 1945, meeting with little resistance.
 Rather than confront the advancing Nationalists head on, Lin Biao avoided decisive confrontations, and in doing so was able to preserve the strength of his army.
 The Nationalist advance also prompted Stalin, who did not want the CCP entirely crushed, to command Marshal Rodion Malinovsky to give most captured Japanese weapons to the CCP.
 This was decisive; from this point onwards the Communist forces were no longer just an army of "millet plus rifles".

-In March 1946, despite repeated requests from Chiang Kai-Shek, the Soviet Red Army under the command of Marshal Rodion Malinovsky continued to delay pulling out of Manchuria, while Malinovsky secretly told the CCP forces to move in behind them.
+In March 1946, despite repeated requests from Chiang Kai-shek, the Soviet Red Army under the command of Marshal Rodion Malinovsky continued to delay pulling out of Manchuria, while Malinovsky secretly told the CCP forces to move in behind them.
 Mao quickly seized the opportunity, ordering Lin Biao and Zhu De to begin taking key cities, including Siping and Harbin.
-These favorable conditions also facilitated many changes inside the Communist leadership: the more radical faction who wanted a complete military take-over of China finally gained the upper hand and defeated the careful opportunists.
+These favourable conditions also facilitated many changes inside the Communist leadership: the more radical faction who wanted a complete military take-over of China finally gained the upper hand and defeated the careful opportunists.
 By May 3, all Soviet troops had withdrawn, and fighting between local Communist and Nationalist forces had broken out in earnest.
-The conflict would escalate to the scale of a nation-wide civil war over the summer, as Chiang Kai-shek launched a large-scale assault on Communist territory in North China with 113 brigades (a total of 1.6 million troops).
+The conflict would escalate to the scale of a nation-wide civil war over the summer, as Chiang Kai-shek launched a large-scale assault on Communist territory in north China with 113 brigades (a total of 1.6 million troops).

-Knowing their disadvantages in manpower and equipment, the CCP adopted a "passive defense" strategy.
+Knowing their disadvantages in manpower and equipment, the CCP adopted a "passive defence" strategy.
 It avoided the strong points of the KMT army and was prepared to abandon territory in order to preserve its forces.
 In most cases the surrounding countryside and small towns had come under Communist influence long before the cities.
 The CCP also attempted to wear out the KMT forces as much as possible.
 This tactic seemed to be successful; after a year, the power balance became more favorable to the CCP.
 They wiped out 1.12 million KMT troops, while their strength grew to about two million men.
-In March 1947 the KMT achieved a symbolic victory by seizing the CCP capital of Yan'an.
-The Communists counterattacked soon afterwards; on 30 June 1947 CCP troops crossed the Yellow River and moved to the Dabie Mountains area, restored and developed the Central Plain.
+In March 1947 the KMT achieved a symbolic victory by seizing Yan'an, the capital of the Yan'an Soviet.
+The Communists counterattacked soon afterwards; on 30 June 1947 CCP troops crossed the Yellow River and moved to the Dabie Mountains, restored and developed the Central Plain.
 At the same time, Communist forces also began to counterattack in Northeastern China, North China and East China.